Tomeka B. Scales, Ph.D.

 Scales was a contributing author and editor for the custom Pearson text “Enhancing Personal and Communication Effectiveness.”
 She taught communication courses to undergraduate students, which covered topics such as public speaking, perception, listening, conflict, persuasion, and principles of verbal and nonverbal communication.
 Tomeka was also website designer for the Annenberg Honors Program at Howard University, The New Abolitionism Campaign, and website editor for the Harvard Business School Summer Venture in Management Alumni Association.
 In 2008, in partnership with University of Maryland College Park and the Department of Homeland Security, Scales spearheaded a research project assessing the effectiveness of federal and state government public affairs/public information officers in creating crisis communication plans.

-Tomeka has volunteered on such projects as Impact’s MLK Day of Service, Nike Women’s Half Marathon, So Others Might Eat (SOME), and Walk for Lupus Now.
+Tomeka has volunteered on such projects as Impact’s MLK Day of Service, Nike Women’s Half Marathon, Friendship Walks, So Others Might Eat (SOME), and Walk for Lupus Now.
 She currently volunteers with United Way NCA and lives by the mantra: “Impossibilities are made possible when you start seeing failure as improbable.”